Legal Fight Over Trump's Financial Records Grinds On Even As Tax Details Spill Out

 The House Oversight Committee issued a subpoena to Mazars in April 2019 for eight years of financial documents related to Trump and his businesses.
 The panel says it needs the materials to consider possible legislative changes regarding disclosure and conflict-of-interest laws.

 Trump sued Mazars to try to prevent it from handing over the materials.
-The president's attorneys argued that Democratic-led House committee didn't have a legitimate legislative need for the documents.
+The president's attorneys argued that the Democratic-led House committee didn't have a legitimate legislative need for the documents.

 The case made it to the Supreme Court after Trump appealed losses at the district court and appeals court levels.
 In July, the Supreme Court sent the case back to the lower courts with instructions to reconsider the matter, including separation of powers issues.

-The case currently resides with the DC Circuit Court of Appeals in Washington, D.C.
+The case currently resides with the D.C.
+Circuit Court of Appeals in Washington, D.C.

 Manhattan DA subpoena